-STRUCTHERM STRUCTURAL EPS/PHENOLIC/PIR EXTERNAL WALL INSULATION SYSTEMS FOR SOLID WALL STRUCTURES
+STRUCTHERM STRUCTURAL MINERAL WOOL EXTERNAL WALL INSULATION SYSTEM FOR SOLID WALL STRUCTURES

-This Agrément Certificate Product Sheet(1) relates to the Structherm Structural EPS/Phenolic/PIR External Wall Insulation Systems for Solid Wall Structures, comprising standard expanded polystyrene (EPS), enhanced EPS, phenolic or polyisocyanurate (PIR) insulation in a mechanically-fixed galvanized or stainless steel cage, and render and brick-slip finishes.
-The systems are suitable for use on the outside of walls of new and existing domestic and non-domestic buildings, and are subject to height restrictions.
+This Agrément Certificate Product Sheet(1) relates to the Structherm Structural Mineral Wool External Wall Insulation System for Solid Wall Structures, comprising mineral wool insulation slabs in a mechanically-fixed galvanized or stainless steel cage, and render and brick-slip finishes.
+The system is suitable for use on the outside of walls of new and existing domestic and non-domestic buildings, with height restrictions in some cases.

-(1) Hereinafter referred to as 'Certificate'
+(1) Hereinafter referred to as 'Certificate'.